 By far the most common form of drug abused by those with schizophrenia is alcohol.

 In fact, it is believed that every one in three schizophrenia sufferers will develop a dependency on alcohol.

 The other commonly abused drugs by this group include:

-For instance, it’s 44% of cigarettes in the US are purchased by people suffering with a psychiatric disorder.
+For instance, 40% of cigarettes in the US are purchased by people suffering with a psychiatric disorder.

-A huge 70% of those suffering with schizophrenia are also nicotine-dependent.
+A huge 70% of those suffering from schizophrenia are also nicotine-dependent.